Partition Actions in Florida

 What Costs Are Involved in a Partition Action?

-It is highly recommended that the partition action is filed with the assistance of an experienced Miami partition action attorney.
-Under F.S.
-64.081, each party is bound to pay a share of the costs by the court judgment.
-These costs include attorney’s fees, costs of a title report, legal fees, and costs for handling cases through trial, and referee costs.
+It is highly recommended that you file a partition action with the guidance of an experienced Miami real estate attorney.
+According to F.S.
+64.081, each party is required by court judgment to pay a proportional share of the associated costs.
+This includes attorney fees, title report expenses, legal filing fees, trial charges, and fees for any court-appointed referees.
 See Deltona Corp. v.
 Kipnis, App.
 2 Dist., 194 So.2d 295 (1966).
-These costs, however, can be covered with the money acquired through the sale of property in case the court orders partition by sale.
-In this case, all taxes shall be paid off the purchase money at the time of sale.
+These costs can sometimes be recovered from the property sale proceeds if partition by sale is ordered, with outstanding taxes settled at closing.

 What Can Be Done to Keep the Property?